How to Receive Money From Overseas Using ANZ Bank

 *All details shown above are correct as of November 2017.

 IBAN is an account format used by European banks.
-Australian banks do not use this format and an IBAN is not required to send money to an ANZ bank account.
-Other parties with an IBAN field on their overseas payment form can leave this field blank.
+Australian banks do not use this format and an IBAN is not required to send money to an ANZ bank account in Australia.
+Other parties with an IBAN field on their overseas payment form can simply leave this field blank.

-If the other party requests a National Clearing Code, Routing Number, BSB Number or Sort Code, you should use the first six digits (bank and branch codes) of your account number for which you wish to receive the payment into. e.g. For 01-0123-0123456-00 use 010123
+If the other party requests a National Clearing Code, Routing Number, BSB Number or Sort Code, you should use the first six digits (bank and branch codes) of your account number you wish to receive the payment into.
+For example, if the account number is 01-0123-0123456-00 use 010123.

 Notes on International Bank Drafts or Cheques

 International bank cheques or drafts can be deposited into an ANZ account.
+It can be a lengthy process.
 If it is in a foreign currency it will take longer to process as it will need to be returned to the country of origin for clearing.
-Additionally, the high fees associated with these types of payments means that we can never recommend international bank drafts or cheques and we suggest requesting a different payment method from the sender.
+Additionally, the fees associated with these types of payments are very high.
+This means that we would never suggest using international bank drafts or cheques.
+It would be better to request a different payment method from the sender.

 Related Link: Receiving Money from Overseas with ANZ Bank